 Not to be forgotten is The Bell at Stow, tucked away on the edge of the town.
 A favourite with locals the charming ivy-clad pub offers everything from a pint to a three-course meal.
 Don’t miss Champagne Happy Hour at 5pm on Fridays and live acoustic music from local talent on Sunday evenings.
 Always home to a relaxed and friendly atmosphere, be sure to book ahead as the place fills up quickly particularly over the weekend.

-Just a mile or two outside of Stow-on-the-Wold don't miss the renowned olde worlde Kings Head Inn at the picturesque village of Bledington, The Fox Inn at the beautiful village of Broadwell or The Merrymouth Inn on the way to Burford (details of all three can be found below).
+Just a mile or two outside of Stow-on-the-Wold don't miss the renowned olde worlde Kings Head Inn at the picturesque village of Bledington and The Fox Inn at the beautiful village of Broadwell.

 CAR TRAVEL TIMES

 Broadway - 15 minutes